The reason there are fewer insects

 An important study in Germany

-If a decline of insects is identified in these protected areas, you can imagine that in unprotected areas, cities, or industrial areas the decline will probably even much more.
+If a decline of insects is identified in these protected areas, you can imagine that in unprotected areas, cities, or industrial areas the decline will probably be even much more.

-One does not realize the many jobs they, do like pollinating the crops we eat.
-They function as a pest control so we need fewer pesticides.
-Even in waste control, it is the ants and cockroaches who take care of it in urban areas.
+One does not realize the many jobs they do like pollinating the crops we eat.
+They function as pest control, so we need fewer pesticides.
+Even in waste control, it is the ants and cockroaches that take care of it in urban areas.

 Another amazing fact

 Do you know how many insects there are for each human?
 I suppose it is a tough question.